abulka/pynsource/README.md

 ### To run the tests

 ```
-./bin/testall
+./bin/testall            (Mac, Linux) or
+.\bin\testall-win10.bat  (Windows 10)
 ```

 from the root of the project.
+You may need to alter the version of Python being invoked by the script e.g. `python` or `python3`.

 The environment variable `TRAVIS` is set by the script to avoid tests that involve loading the wxPython package - this is especially needed on Travis and GitHub actions.
 It may also not be possible on your machine if you are running certain Python environments e.g. I had a problem with a framework pyenv install on my Mac running any tests that imported `wx`, even though Pynsource itself ran OK.
 P.S.
 The subset of packages `requirements-travis.txt` is all you need to run the tests, and these exclude wx.

-Alternatively you can also run all the tests by `cd src` then `./bin/testall` (there is a testall script both in ./bin/ and in src/bin).
+Alternatively you can also run all the tests by `cd src` then `./bin/testall` (because there is a testall script both in ./bin/ and in src/bin - for Mac/Linux, anyway).

 ### Current Test Suite status